Protecting Juniors Scholastic Eligibility

 A straightforward summary of OHSAA policy is given by Bill Zehler, OVR Girls' Program Director:

-The OHSAA (and other high school athletic associations) regulations for non-interscholastic participation prohibit coaches from instructing athletes from their school in the off-season.
-A high school coach (Varsity, JV, or Freshman) may not coach athletes that played at their high school during their club season.
+The OHSAA (and other high school athletic associations) regulations for non-interscholastic participation prohibit coaches from instructing more than three athletes from their school in the off-season.
+A high school coach (Varsity, JV, or Freshman) may not coach more than three athletes that played on their school team during their club season.
 A middle school coach (7th or 8th grades) may now coach athletes that participated in their middle program.